Titinasiark/AnalyzeNeutrophils-/README.md

 Data (RobinsonEtAl_Sup1.csv) was downloaded from:
 Robinson, JM. et al. 2019.
 Complete blood count with differential: An effective diagnostic for IBS subtype in the context of BMI?
 BioRxiv. doi: https://doi.org/10.1101/608208.

-#### NOTE: Before runing the script, make sure to set your working directory by using 'setwd()' command.
+#### NOTE: Before runing the R script, make sure to set your working directory by using 'setwd()' command.

 ##
 # Analyze Neutrophils